AbuseIPDB¶

 On the right-side of the My API page, click the button:

-When clicking the Create Key button, a dialog box will appear and ask you to specify a Name:
+When clicking the Create Key button, a dialog box will appear and ask you to specify a Name.
+The name serves no purpose other than identifying what this API key is associated with:

 After saving the new name, the page should refresh and show you the new API key: